About South Florida Intervention

-A little about myself; in 2004 I was that person in peril, and my family had tried everything to get me to stop drinking and using.
-By the time I sought treatment, my wife had gone through an exhausting two years of trying to fix me.
-Our marriage had been all but destroyed by my addiction to prescription pills and nightly drinking.
-I did things under the influence that I would never do sober.
-She had already consulted a divorce attorney the previous summer and had completely given up on our relationship.
-It was on my daughter’s second birthday when the last straw had broken the camel’s back.
-The next day she called my parents to tell them I was a drug addict and she was leaving me.
+By the time I was admitted in the rehab, my wife had gone through an exhausting two years of trying to fix me.
+Our marriage had been all but destroyed by my poor choices and acting out.
+I did things under the influence of drugs and alcohol I would not do sober.
+She had already consulted a divorce attorney and had completely given up on our relationship.
+It was on my daughter’s second birthday when my wife had finally had enough.

 Marc Kantor was raised on Long Island and graduated from John F. Kennedy High School in Plainview, New York.
 He attended college at American University in Washington, D.C. where he lived for 22 years practicing commercial real estate.
 He completed in-patient treatment in 2004 for drug addiction and alcoholism at the Betty Ford Center in Palm Springs, California.

-During his career in commercial real estate, Marc successfully completed over ten million square feet of transactions for multi-national corporations, the U.S. Government, and major real estate developers.
+During his career in commercial real estate, Marc completed over ten million square feet of transactions for multinational corporations, the U.S. Government, and major real estate developers.
 He achieved recognition on several occasions as the Top Producer, Top Business Development Professional, and for the Largest Transaction.

 Kelly began her career as a parent coach in 2011 and has since helped hundreds of mothers and fathers navigate the emotional roller coaster of having a child in treatment or active addiction.

 Having watched her son struggle to get sober has given Kelly the experience and empathy it requires to support other parents who are going through similar challenges.
 Some of Kelly's key lessons include teaching parents to create and keep good boundaries, make informed decisions, and end the ongoing cycle of codependency and enabling.